*ALL EXTERIOR WORK SEEN FROM PUBLIC RIGHT OF WAY NEEDS COMMISSION REVIEW AND APPROVAL*

 3) DROP OFF COMPLETED APPLICATION & SUPPORTING DOCUMENTS/PHOTOS AT THE FRONT DESK LOCATED AT 8103 SANDY SPRING ROAD LAUREL, MARYLAND 20707 (Mon-Fri 9am-5pm)

-IN THE PORTAL, BE SURE TO INCLUDE A COPY OF THE ACTUAL HDC APPLICATION FORM WITH YOUR ONLINE SUBMITTAL IN THE ATTACHMENTS SECTION, ALONG WITH PHOTOS OF YOUR PROJECT SHOWING CURRENT AND REQUESTED NEW MATERIAL, FAILURE TO DO SO COULD RESULT IN A DELAY OF REVIEW FROM THE COMMISSION TO RECEIVE APPROVAL.
+IN THE ONLINE PORTAL, BE SURE TO INCLUDE A COPY OF THE APPLICATION PDF WITH YOUR ONLINE SUBMITTAL IN THE ATTACHMENTS SECTION, ALONG WITH PHOTOS OF YOUR PROJECT SHOWING CURRENT AND REQUESTED NEW MATERIAL AND OWNER PERMISSION LETTER IF YOU ARE NOT THE OWNER OF THE PROPERTY.
+FAILURE TO SUBMIT ALL REQUIRED INFORMATION COULD RESULT IN A DELAY OF REVIEW FROM THE COMMISSION TO RECEIVE APPROVAL.